Application I/O prioritization – Quality of Service

 The Quality of Service functionality provides higher degree of automation to ensure simpler and more intuitive settings.

-The ETERNUS DX S3 and ETERNUS DX200F set values with ETERNUS SF Storage Cruiser Quality of Service management option based on performance requirements and dynamically adjusts the values along with the result of performance monitoring.
+The ETERNUS AF and ETERNUS DX (S3 or later) set values with ETERNUS SF Storage Cruiser Quality of Service management option based on performance requirements and dynamically adjusts the values along with the result of performance monitoring.

 This feature makes it easier for the user to start the settings.
 Furthermore, the automatic tuning ensures that the values used are more accurate, resulting in better service level fulfillment.

-In addition, an upper bandwidth limit of ETERNUS DX S3 and DX200F can be set for each copy path.
+In addition, an upper bandwidth limit of ETERNUS AF and ETERNUS DX (S3 or later) can be set for each copy path.
 Even if a specific path fails, a steady load can be maintained without centralizing the load to other paths.